 Due Date:

-6/23/10 by 5:50 p.m., in the D2L drop box, on the due date; if the drop box records a 5:51 p.m. submission, the paper is one calendar-day late.
+If the drop box records a submission time of even one minute late, the turn-in is late.
 Expect to lose 10% for each calendar day the paper is turned in late.
 Must be turned in as a MS Word DOC or DOCX file.
 Consult the syllabus for all turn-in requirements and associated penalties.

-Background: While working on this essay, keep in mind that because the English Department Final Examination is worth 33% of your final course grade, and the departmental standard form for the final examination is a five-paragraph essay, all your major essays (Essay 1, Essay 2, and Essay 3) for this course will be in that same five-paragraph essay format.
-Approaching the major projects in this manner will help to prepare you for the final examination.
+Background: While working on this essay, keep in mind that the English Department Final Examination is worth 33% of your final course grade, and the departmental standard form for the final examination is a five-paragraph essay, so to help you prepare for the final examination, all your major essays for this course will be in that same five-paragraph essay format.
 Basically, from day one of the semester, we will practice the skills on which you will be graded with regard to the final examination.

 General Requirements:

-• Page count: 450 words minimum to 550 maximum, in exactly five paragraphs.
+• Word count: 450 words minimum to 550 maximum, in exactly five paragraphs.
 If your essay falls short of or exceeds the required word count, or if it does not follow the required paragraph-count, the grade will certainly suffer.
+Moreover, the word-count requirement refers to only the words in your paragraphs, not the title or any other part of your essay.

 • Work closely with all the lectures and course materials, and especially Lecture 2 and Lecture 7, all of which are available on D2L.

 • This essay is an analysis of the comparisons and contrasts of a particular problem or issue, so make certain that the essay has a thesis, which should clearly define the comparisons and contrasts your paper will focus on.
 The thesis must be the final sentence of the introductory paragraph.
-We will spend time on this during class.
+A strong thesis would simply inform your readers that your essay will compare and contrast whatever you have chosen from the list of topics on this prompt.

 • Choose your topic ONLY from the list below, for to do otherwise would result in a substantial penalty against the grade your paper can receive.

-• Use the formatting requirements established during class lectures and Lecture 2.
+• Use the formatting requirements established by the syllabus and Lecture 2.

 • Pay attributions to any sources you engage to learn about the subject of your paper, but do not include MLA-type in-text citations, and do not include a works cited type page.

-• For proper attributions to sources, work with Lecture 7, which covers the lectures on attributions that took place during class meetings.
+• For proper attributions to sources, work with Lecture 7.

 • Remember to title your essay, but do not use the name of this assignment.
-In other words, no part of your essay's title should read "Essay 1," or "Comparison-Contrast Essay.
+In other words, no part of your essay's title should read "Essay 1," or "Comparison-Contrast Essay," or anything of the like.

 • Prompt: From the list of topics below, choose ONE, and then figure out which comparisons and contrasts you will write about.
 It is up to you whether to focus mostly on comparisons or contrasts, but do not choose too many comparisons or contrasts, for this is a short paper, and covering too many comparisons/contrasts will lead to a paper that does not analyze any one comparison or contrast effectively.